awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 **Delete an environment account connection in an environment account\.**

 **Note**
-If you delete this environment account connection, AWS Proton *won’t* be able to manage the environment infrastructure resources in the environment account until a new environment connection has been accepted for the environment account and named environment\.
+If you delete this environment account connection, AWS Proton won't be able to manage the environment infrastructure resources in the environment account until a new environment connection has been accepted for the environment account and named environment\.
 You're responsible for cleaning up provisioned resources that remain without an environment connection\.

 Run the following command: